 Promoted Case Study: A Supporter can provide a link to a case study on their own website which the RLC Foundation will promote with comments on the type and nature of roles available.

-RLC Military Events: The Foundation Awards Dinner (2 guest places) is the highlight of the Foundation year; the principal host will be the Master General of Logistics, currently Lieutenant General Mark Poffley OBE, the newly appointed Deputy Chief of Defence Staff (Military Capability).
+RLC Military Events: The Foundation Awards Dinner (2 guest places) is the highlight of the Foundation year; the principal host will be the Master General of Logistics.
 This annual event will feature a combination of entertainment and awards, set in a formal, prestige, military-style environment.
 Most importantly, the Foundation will present its annual awards to worthy RLC and industry winners.
 These awards offer the chance for military and industry logisticians to gain professional recognition of their achievements.

 The RLC Cocktail Party and Beating Retreat is one of the principal RLC annual events and an opportunity to meet a wide range of military and civilian guests.
-It is set in the grounds of the Headquarters RLC Officers’ Mess and features the band of the RLC performing the traditional ceremony of beating retreat.
+It takes place at Headquarters RLC Worthy Down Barracks and features the band of the RLC performing the traditional ceremony of beating retreat.

 Speaker Opportunity: The RLC will offer a single speaker opportunity on the annual programme in either a seminar or workshop to each Corporate Member.
 This will take the form of a 20 minute presentation.